 Anyone researching Hancock Whitney Corporation (NASDAQ:HWC) might want to consider the historical volatility of the share price.
 Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
-The first category is company specific volatility.
-This can be dealt with by limiting your exposure to any particular stock.
+First, we have company specific volatility, which is the price gyrations of an individual stock.
+Holding at least 8 stocks can reduce this kind of risk across a portfolio.
 The second sort is caused by the natural volatility of markets, overall.
 For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 What we can learn from HWC's beta value

 Zooming in on Hancock Whitney, we see it has a five year beta of 1.40.
 This is above 1, so historically its share price has been influenced by the broader volatility of the stock market.
 Based on this history, investors should be aware that Hancock Whitney are likely to rise strongly in times of greed, but sell off in times of fear.
 Many would argue that beta is useful in position sizing, but fundamental metrics such as revenue and earnings are more important overall.
 You can see Hancock Whitney's revenue and earnings in the image below.

 Hancock Whitney is a reasonably big company, with a market capitalisation of US$3.8b.
 Most companies this size are actively traded with decent volumes of shares changing hands each day.
 It takes deep pocketed investors to influence the share price of a large company, so it's a little unusual to see companies this size with high beta values.
 It may be that that this company is more heavily impacted by broader economic factors than most.